wreimers/pagewatcher/README.md

 # pagewatcher

-Pagewatcher monitors the meaningful text of an HTML page and sends an Apple Push Notification service (APNs) alert when that text changes materially.
+Pagewatcher monitors the meaningful text of an HTML page and sends an alert through Apple Push Notification service (APNs) or Pushover when that text changes materially.
 It supports CSS-based content selection, noise removal, conditional HTTP requests, cumulative change detection, and durable SQLite state.

 The first successful check establishes a baseline and does not send a notification.

 ## Requirements

 - Python 3.12 or newer
-- An Apple Developer account
-- An APNs-enabled companion app installed on the receiving device
-- The app's bundle ID and current APNs device token
-- An APNs token-signing key (`.p8`), its key ID, and your Apple team ID

-Pagewatcher sends notifications to an existing app/device registration.
-It does not create an iOS or macOS app or obtain a device token for you.
+- Credentials for either APNs or Pushover

+APNs requires an Apple Developer account, an APNs-enabled companion app, and an Apple device registration.
+Pushover requires a Pushover account and the Pushover app on a receiving device.

 ## Installation